ichibrosan/multiware-framework-and-vpa/README.md

 all seven of the xinetd dynamic services.
 They are: vpa, vpa-disc, vpa-start, vpa-netstat, vpa-ip, vpa-http, vpa-https.
 It also restarts the xinetd service.

+### structures diagnostic program

+The program called "structures" is a command line utility that determines the length of the largest VPARPC request packet, and calculates any required filler bytes needed to pad out any of the functional request packets.

 ### Development Environment Setup

 Development environment setup includes cloning the repository and preparing the